Meriem-DAHMANI/TP-CSAA/README.md

 # TP-CSAA
-Practical work in scientific computing and machine learning module
+Practical work in scientific computing and machine learning module.